markwkidd/cushaw-handbook/growing/selection.md

 Pollen is transferred by insects or humans from male flowers to female flowers in order to start fruit development.
 Without pollination, the immature fruit will eventually wither and fall off the plant.
 The seeds are the 'babies' (sometimes called the F1 generation) that develop in the fruit (ovary) of the female plant.
 Because the seed coat comes from the mother, all the seeds look the same.
 But inside, each carries a unique combination of its mother’s and father’s genes.

 [Sprouted Garden has a useful article about squash pollination](https://sproutedgarden.com/hand-pollinate-squash/), including manual pollination, with side-by-side photos of female and male flowers.
 Pollination information written for any of the domesticated squash species in the Cucurbita genus can be applied to cushaws.

+## Gallery

+{% include embed_image.html
+    src="assets/images/growing/c-argyrosperma-male-flower.jpg"
+    alt="Male cushaw flower on the vine"
+    caption="This male flower of C. argyrosperma could be collected for manual pollination." thumbnail="true"
+%}

+{% include embed_image.html
+    src="assets/images/growing/immature-c-argyrosperma-fruit-early.jpg"
+    alt="Very young cushaw fruit with flower still attached" caption="The female flower can be identified because it grows with the fruit attached.
+This flower was likely  fertilized within the last 48 hours." thumbnail="true"
+%}